 If you're considering your own revelries this Halloween, might I suggest a few items that could make your party go with a scream.

-BOOK: Cecil Williamson's Book of Witchcraft
+BOOK: Cecil Williamson's

 Cecil Williamson's Book of Witchcraft — A Grimoire of the Museum of Witchcraft by Steve Patterson — out on Troy Books — provides a history of Cecil Williamson, founder of the Museum of Witchcraft and Magic in Boscastle, Cornwall.
 The book also provides an account of how the museum began, and an anthology of Cecil's writing on witchcraft.